Bob Owchinko | |

 Teams: |

-Robert Dennis Owchinko (born January 1, 1955) is an American former professional baseball pitcher who played all or parts of ten seasons in Major League Baseball (MLB).
-Initially drafted by the San Diego Padres, he played for five teams during the 1980s, including two seasons with the Oakland Athletics.
-During his career, he worked as both a starter and in relief.
+Robert Dennis Owchinko (born January 1, 1955) is an American former professional baseball left-handed pitcher who played all or parts of ten seasons in Major League Baseball (MLB).
+Initially drafted by the San Diego Padres, he played for five teams during the 1980s.
+During his career, he worked as both a starter and relief pitcher.

 After retiring, Owchinko transitioned into a career in business.
 He gives back to his alma mater through the Bob Owchinko Baseball Technology Endowment and the Bob Owchinko Baseball Technology Expendable Funds.[14]